Crypto & IFRS 9: When Is It a Financial Instrument (and When Not) (2026)

 6. Confirm scope with your auditor — terms-specific; not accounting advice.

-Wag3s Ledger records instrument terms and movements so an IFRS 9 (FVPL) or IAS 38 treatment can be applied and evidenced per instrument with an audit trail — while the IFRS 9 vs IAS 38 scope determination stays an auditor judgement on the contractual substance.
+Wag3s Ledger records instrument terms and movements so an IFRS 9 (FVPL) or IAS 38 treatment can be applied and evidenced per instrument with an audit trail.
+The IFRS 9 versus IAS 38 scope determination turns on the contractual substance and stays an auditor judgement; Ledger supplies the per-instrument figures and trail that support it.
 See the Ledger product page.

 Further reading